Charm is “seduction without sex”, said Robert Greene.

 Here’s another fantastic example with George Bush.

-These are all signs of combative behavior that makes you come across as unfriendly, bitter and generally low status.
+These are all signs of combative behavior that make you come across as unfriendly, overly aggressive, and most certainly not high-status.

 A strong frame of confidence with the odd vulnerability is supremely charming.

 Look at the charming master of them all, notice the vulnerability in his aura, how he shows cracks of discomfort that only make him more charming and attractive: